jaschrs/LaLigaAPI/README.md

 # Usage
 1. Clone repository
 2. Run `pip install -r requirements.txt` in the terminal
+3. Fetch some X-MAS key from request headers found on fotmob's website (preferably from the TLTABLE network request)
+4. Paste key in app/public.py/PublicKey.xmaskey
-3. Run main.py
+5. Run main.py
-4. Follow link that appears in terminal
+6. Follow link that appears in terminal
-5. Make requests with that link
+7. Make requests with that link

 (Tested with Pycharm)